 One of the oldest methods of weight loss surgery is gastric banding surgery.
 This is the process that divides the stomach into two parts with the help of a synthetic band.
 The band is adjustable and accessible through a cord that runs through the body to the outside.

 By dividing the stomach into two parts the patient is only able to eat a certain amount of food and certain types of food.
 The body will, therefore, begin to lose weight because of these two factors.

 Gastric Sleeve Surgery

 Gastric Sleeve Gastrectomy (SG) is a restrictive bariatric procedure that offers a rapid and long-term solution for obesity.
 This procedure works by removing a large portion of the stomach without changing the anatomy.
 The Gastric sleeve surgery shifts the body’s metabolic thermostat; reduces the hunger hormones and limits the amount of food you can eat.

 Sleeve Gastrectomy procedure is performed laparoscopically using 3-5 small incisions in the abdomen under general anesthesia.
 There are a variety of health benefits, such as just show diabetes type 2, hypertension, and sleep apnea as well as prolonging your life.
 Patients can expect to lose more than 72% of their excess weight in the first 12 months.

 Who is a Candidate?

-Patients that have tried other weight loss products and methods without success and that are in fair condition to withstand the surgery is good candidates for gastric banding surgery.
+Patients that have tried other weight loss methods without success and that are in fair condition to withstand the surgery are good candidates for gastric sleeve surgery.
 They should be prepared for the changes that they will have to make after the procedure in order to reach success.
-This type of surgery is not permanent and the individual will need to change their approach to eating and exercising in order to be successful in keeping off the weight.
+This type of surgery is permanent and the individual will need to change their approach to eating and exercising in order to be successful in keeping off the weight.

 Gastric Bypass Surgery